-Following this review, NZME identified certain suppliers where further analysis is required, largely due to the factors cited above.
-To assist with this analysis, NZME intends to request further information from relevant suppliers about their activities as part of a plan of supplier engagement (described below).
+In the previous reporting period (01 January - 31 December 2021), NZME identified certain suppliers where further analysis was required, due to the country in which the supplier is based and the industry in which they operate.
+NZME subsequently completed a heat map analysis of key suppliers based in countries outside New Zealand who when assessed against the Global Slavery Index are rated high for prevalence of modern slavery2.
+NZME intends to request further information from relevant suppliers about their activities as part of a plan of supplier engagement (described below).